 Access to UA-licensed software will expire soon after graduation.
 Some of our software partners offer discounted service to recent graduates.

 Microsoft offers discounted 365 subscriptions to recent graduates.
 This includes apps like Word, PowerPoint and Excel, as well as Microsoft Teams and OneDrive.
 Visit Microsoft’s website to purchase a 365 license.
+Once you’ve established the license, migrate content from your UA O365 account to your new personal account.
+Microsoft offers a step-by-step guide for moving files.

 Adobe Creative Cloud